luis-grafana/faro-helper/README.md

 A Chrome extension that injects the [Grafana Faro](https://grafana.com/docs/grafana-cloud/monitor-applications/frontend-observability/) web SDK into any site you choose, so you can capture front-end telemetry (Web Vitals, errors, traces, and optionally session replay) from sites you don't control the source of.

-Most production sites send a `Content-Security-Policy` header that blocks scripts from a `chrome-extension:` origin and blocks network calls to a telemetry collector.
-This extension patches that policy at the network layer so the SDK can run, then injects and initialises it early enough to capture real metrics.

 Everything is configured at runtime from the toolbar popup.
 There is no build step, no bundler, and no remotely-hosted code.

 ---